Cinerama Holiday

 Cinerama Holiday is a 1955 film shot in Cinerama.
-Structured as a criss-cross travel documentary, it shows an American couple traveling in Europe and a European couple traveling in the United States.
+Structured as a criss-cross travel documentary, it shows an American couple (John and Betty Marsh) traveling in Europe and a Swiss couple (Fred Troller and Beatrice Troller) traveling in the United States.
 Like all of the original Cinerama productions, the emphasis is on spectacle and scenery.
 The European sequences include a point-of-view bobsled ride, while the U.S. sequences include a point-of-view landing on an aircraft carrier.

-Plot
+Places

+Places visited include Davos, Paris, New Orleans & an early Las Vegas.